ganeti/ganeti/man/gnt-instance.rst

     For compatibility with older qemu versions "default" will not pass any discard option to KVM.

+disk\_bps
+    Valid for the KVM hypervisor.

+    Limit the sequential read an write speed from a Instancedisk.
+    Total throughput limit per Instance-disk (in bytes/second).

+disk\_iops
+    Valid for the KVM hypervisor.

+    Disk I/O limits allow us to control the amount of I/O that a guest can perform, this is to avoid other VMs to have less performance because of I/O the usage from a single VM.
+    Total I/O operations limit per Instance-disk(per second)

 security\_model
     Valid for the KVM hypervisor.